fridiculous/ipython-workbench/README.md

 ## Usage

-connecting to a postgres database
+e.g. pulling a pandas dataframe from a postgres database

 ```
 from connect_to_db import ConnectToDB
 cdb = ConnectToDB()